legendarycode3/31-days-Of-reactjs-course/README.md

 This file contains the information about the project (like: how to run it, what the project those & other documentation). </br>

 - vite.config.js : Configures Vite. </br>
+Vite is the tool that we use to setup a particular project. </br>